moby/moby/docs/reference/commandline/node_promote.md

       --help   Print usage
 ```

-Promotes a node that is pending a promotion to manager.
-This command targets a docker engine that is a manager in the swarm cluster.
+Promotes a node to manager.
+This command targets a docker engine that is a manager in the swarm.

 ```bash